evkx/evkx.github.io/content/models/lucid/gravity/Gravity_Dream_Edition/_index.md

 ## Performance

-The Lucid Gravity Dream Edition has a maximum power of 600 KW (816 hp/805 bhp) and a total torque of 1000 nm (738 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 3.5 seconds and has a top speed of 250 km/h (155 mph).
+The Lucid Gravity Dream Edition packs an impressive punch with a maximum power of 600 kW (816 hp / 805 bhp) and a commanding total torque of 1000 Nm (738 ft-lb).
+This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 3.5 seconds, and it reaches a top speed of 250 km/h (155 mph), making it a standout in its class.

 ## Battery, range, and charging